 4. Look into income-based government programs

-Medicaid is a government-funded program and could be how to get health insurance without a job.
+Medicaid, a government-funded program, could be another way to get health insurance without a job.
 Each state has its own eligibility requirements, but generally, people with limited financial resources, including parents, pregnant people, and people with disabilities, might qualify.

 There's also the Children's Health Insurance Program (CHIP), affordable health care coverage for uninsured children under age 19.
 This other government-funded initiative is designed for families who earn too much to qualify for Medicaid but can't afford private insurance.
 As with Medicaid, states determine eligibility by income level.
 In some states you can't make more than 170% of the federal poverty level, while others allow CHIP enrollees to have incomes up to 400% of the federal poverty level.
 Some states' CHIPs even cover pregnant women.

 To learn more about either of these programs, visit Medicaid.gov or your state's Medicaid or CHIP website.
-You can also contact your state's Department of Health and Human Services for info.
+You can also contact your state's health department for info.
 Enrollment periods and application processes differ by state, so be sure you're familiar with the specific requirements in your area.

 5. Review private insurance options